Ez Mil

-Ezekiel Miller Sapiera (born July 27 1998), known by his stage name Ez Mil (/ˌiːzi ˈmɪl/ EE-zee-_-MIL), is a Filipino-American rapper, singer, songwriter and producer.
+Ezekiel Miller Sapiera (born July 27, 1998), known by his stage name Ez Mil (/ˌiːzi ˈmɪl/ EE-zee-_-MIL), is a Filipino rapper, singer and songwriter.
 He rose to prominence after his song "Panalo" gained public attention.
+He rose to international prominence in 2023 following his collaboration with Eminem, "Realest".
 At age 25, he became the first Filipino artist (and the third rapper after 50 Cent and Stat Quo) to have a direct joint deal with Shady Records, Aftermath Entertainment, and Interscope Records.

 Early life

 Ezekiel Miller was born in Olongapo to a musician father, Paul Sapiera of the band RockStar whose hits in the early '90s include "Mahal Pa Rin Kita" (English translation: "I Still Love You") and "Parting Time", and to a mother who is also active in the music industry.
 He also grew up with a younger sister, Raynn formerly known as Raining Sorrow.

 Miller grew up in Urdaneta, Pangasinan and Olongapo where he was bullied for being tisoy.
 At a young age he was exposed to different genres of music such as rock, hip-hop, and R&B, and learned to produce and record his own music.
 He then started his own YouTube channel where he uploaded deathcore covers and deathcore guitar tutorials under the name Slashmouth.
 He studied architecture at Saint Louis University in Baguio before dropping out after a year and a half and moving to the United States.
 At first he lived in Seattle, then Los Angeles, before settling down in Las Vegas.